ProgrammingRainbow/Archlinux/README.md

 ```
 <br/><br/>
 ## Create Partitions
 You will need to create some partitions to install Arch Ainux on.
+<br/><br/>
-This will permanently destroy any data on the device.
+WARNING!!
+This will permanently destroy some or all data on the device.
+Please for your own safety remove all unnesseary data storage devices.
-You have been warned.
-I will assume you have a device that you can create partitions on.
-Again any existing partitions will be destroyed along with all data held in them.
-Get a list of partitions.
+Please backup any data that is on the device you are about to partition that you do not wish to loose.
+Please check and double check that you are partitioning the correct device.
+<br/><br/>
+WARNING!!
+If you are Dual booting from the same device do not change the partition table type, do not change the EFI partition, do not change any partition needed for other systems.
+The only thing you can do is create a new root partition or optionally a new swap partition.
+Do not delete or change any other partition, you have been warned.
+Resizing a partition to make room is beyond the scope of these instructions.
 ### List devices
 ```
 fdisk -l